slietar/modern-websocket/readme.md

 When the connection closes, `socket.closed` will be resolved if the connection [closed cleanly](https://datatracker.ietf.org/doc/html/rfc6455#section-7.1.4), and will be rejected otherwise.
 The code and reason invoked can be obtained from the resolved object or rejected error, respectively.

-If the connection to the server cannot be established or if the socket is closed (i.e. with `socket.close()`) before the connection can be established, `socket.ready` will be rejected in the same circumstances as would otherwise be `socket.closed`, and the latter will instead remain unfulfilled.

-The absence of listeners on these promises will lead to uncaught rejection errors when they are rejected.

 ```js
 socket.closed.then((result) => {
   result.code